angular/angular/aio/content/guide/web-worker.md

 # Background processing using web workers

-[Web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) allow you to run CPU-intensive computations in a background thread, freeing the main thread to update the user interface.
+[Web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) lets you run CPU-intensive computations in a background thread, freeing the main thread to update the user interface.
 If you find your application performs a lot of computations, such as generating CAD drawings or doing heavy geometrical calculations, using web workers can help increase your application's performance.